Doing a PhD is stressful and isolating under the best of circumstances.

 Mindfulness can be summed up in three words: be here now.

-If you’re struggling with anxiety or feeling the onset of the dreaded imposter syndrome, take a step back from your work.
+If you’re struggling with PhD depression and anxiety, or feeling the onset of the dreaded imposter syndrome, take a step back from your work.

 Try, just for a little while, to forget about the past and future.
 Focus on daily life.
 Live for today only.
 Do your PhD research for today.
 Write what you need to write today.
 You’ll do more work tomorrow, and the next day.
 Worry about that later.